 3.1 License and Term.

 (a) License.
-Subject to the terms and conditions of this Agreement, Momentive grants Customer a non-exclusive, non-transferable worldwide right to access and use the Services during the subscription term.
+Where Services are sold to Customer as a subscription, Momentive grants Customer a non-exclusive, non-transferable worldwide right to access and use the Services during the subscription term, subject to the terms of this Agreement.

 (b) Subscription Term.
 The initial term of each subscription is specified on the Order Form.
 Subscriptions will automatically renew at the end of each subscription term for additional periods equal to one year, unless either party gives the other written notice of non-renewal at least 30 days before the end of the then-current subscription term.

 (c) Subscription Units Added Mid-subscription.
 An Order Form may be used to add more subscription units (e.g. seats or packages) to a subscription during a subscription term.
-The per unit pricing for those additional subscription units will be as specified on the Order Form of the underlying subscription (or, absent such specification, at the same per unit pricing as the underlying subscription pricing), prorated for the portion of that subscription term remaining at the time the subscription units are added.
+The per unit pricing for those additional subscription units will be as specified on the Order Form of the underlying subscription (or, absent such specification, at the same per unit pricing as the underlying subscription pricing).
 Any such additional subscription units will renew or terminate on the same date as the underlying subscription.
 Subscription units relating to a Service cannot be decreased during a subscription term for that Service.